A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer: Methods

 The photon packet is generated by the following prescription.
 In each mass shell, we calculate the radioactive power per mass $q_{\rm decay}$ by adding the decay of all radioactive isotopes listed in Table \ref{tab:isotopes}.
 The total radioactive power is obtained by summing all mass shells $\Delta m$ by $L_{\rm total} = \sum q_{\rm decay} \Delta m$ from the surface to the chosen innermost cell $\tau_{\gamma} = 5$ to compute the instantaneous $\gamma$-ray emission.
 Each photon packet corresponds to a collection of photons undergoing the same process during their propagation inside the star \citep{Ambwani1988}.
-The photon packet is like an ``atom'' \citep{Lucy2005} which is non-divisible.
+We treat each photon packet to be the fundamental unit in energy transport which cannot be further divided. \citep{Lucy2005}.
 When they scatter they only lose energy without splitting into multiple photons.
 The only exception is when the photon undergoes photopair production.
 Each packet by definition corresponds to the `instantaneous photons emitted per unit time' instead of a physical photon.
 Thus, one photon packet represents a luminosity $L_{\rm packet} = L_{\rm total} / N_{\rm packet}$.
 Here we assume that each packet has the same weight.
 This approach is appropriate for capturing the strong lines from radioactive nuclei.
 If the weak lines are of interest, an adaptive size of photon packets is necessary.
-For the scenarios in this work, we find that the time delay from photon emission to escape is short so that the static approximation is appropriate.
+For the scenarios in this work, we find that the time delay from photon emission to its escape is short so that the static approximation is appropriate.
 For more transparent or spatially extended ejecta, the propagation time becomes comparable with the interval between consecutive spectra snapshots.
 In that case, we need to account for the actual time-delay.